Achyuthareddy-gantla/assignment2-gantla/README.md

 ****
 # Pithy Quotes
 > For every minute you are angry you lose sixty seconds of happiness - *Ralph Waldo Emerson*

+>Love is that condition in which the happiness of another person is essential to your own   -*Robert A.Heinlein*